7th Grade Language Arts

 Welcome to 7th grade.
 I am looking forward to a great year of learning!

 Class Description and Objectives: During the school year we will be working diligently in Language Arts to cover a wide array of standards.
 A copy of these standards can be accessed on our district website.
 The areas we will cover will range from reading and analyzing the elements of literature, expository texts, poetry, vocabulary, functional texts, and persuasive writings.
-Of course, we will also be incorporating writing into much of what we do in class on a daily basis.
+We will also incorporate writing into much of what we do in class on a daily basis.
 We will be composing essays, narratives, letters, and poetry.

 Curriculum: We will use the Collections (Grade 7) Houghton Mifflin Harcourt textbook.
-The textbook may be accessed at my.hrw.com.
-We will also use some components of the READ 180 program and a computerized program called Reading Plus to offer individualization.
-This program can be accessed at home at readingplus.com.
+The textbook may be accessed at my.hrw.com or through Canvas.
+We will also use a site called No Red Ink to offer individualization in writing and grammar.

-Supplies: Students will need their school planner (provided by DSMS), an ample supply of pencils, eraser, pens, highlighters, and a composition book (preferred) or a spiral notebook, and 2-pocket folder to keep in the classroom.
+Supplies: Students will need their school planner (provided by DSMS), an ample supply of pencils, eraser, pens, highlighters, and a composition book or a spiral notebook (to be kept in the classroom).

 Donations of facial tissue, hand sanitizer, and Clorox wipes are always greatly appreciated.

 **Arizona law requires that public schools provide supplies required for academic success.
 This list represents optional, supplementary items which you may supply, at your discretion.